![]() |

 He appears, usually in gangster garb, in numerous on-set scenes.
 This

 is a background role with few spoken lines.
+You can play Where's Waldo Aaron in the following collection of clips from the movie.

 Third Watch.
 Television Drama.
 NBC, 2001-2002.